 If you’re looking to meet someone for a weekend fling or maybe even something more serious, there are a million ways to do it.
 You can go the old fashioned route: go to the bar down the street and try to strike up a conversation with a pretty woman.
 Hopefully she doesn’t find you creepy, or awkward.

 You can opt for a more strategic approach: join a social club or a sports league and try to meet a woman who shares your interests.
-The hope here is that they’ll be someone who isn’t taken and that thinks you’re attractive.
+The hope here is that they'll be someone who isn’t taken and that thinks you're attractive.
 That could work.
-Especially if you are serious about this and have gone through our extensive video series on how to effectively attract and date high-quality women.

 Alternatively, you can do what more and more men are doing these days: get online.